GusFiveO/tokenizer/README.md

 They are several point that help you choose one:

  	- First the blockchain need to let you write smart contract for NFT
-		- for example Bitcoin blockchain really let you create NFTs but Ordinals that are just a way to store datas on the blockchain
+		- for example Bitcoin blockchain dont really let you create NFTs but Ordinals that are just a way to store datas on the blockchain
 	- Then you can make a choice based on the popularity of the Blockchain
 		- Ethereum is the leader in termes of NFTs
 			- Solana is a newcomer in the ecosystem (2020) and have strength and weakness

 	- You can also choose a blockchain on the fees associated
-		- For exemple Solana could be a good option on thise criteria because it have very low fees
+		- For exemple Solana could be a good option on those criteria because it have very low fees

 	- Efficiency can be a good criteria
 		- Solana in addition to be cheap is also super efficient